The Invisible Skill Most Pilots Miss!

 When altitude is steady, other inputs become easier to manage.

-When it’s not, the pilot is constantly correcting — often subconsciously.
+When it’s not, the pilot is constantly correcting—often without realizing it.

 Why Inconsistent Altitude Feels Stressful

-Pilots often describe flights as “busy” or “tense” without knowing why.
+Pilots typically describe flights as “busy” or “tense” without knowing why.

 The cause is usually: